A Joint Variational Framework for Multimodal X-ray Ptychography and Fluorescence Reconstruction: Numerical experiment

 \paragraph{Evaluation metrics} We report two complementary metrics: \begin{itemize} \item \textbf{Loss:} The objective value \(\Phi(z)\) quantifies the consistency between the reconstruction and the measured data.
 For a fair comparison, we evaluate the joint model by computing the ptychographic loss function \(\Phi^{\text{ptyc}}\) and fluorescence loss function \(\Phi^{\text{fluor}}\) using the solution \(z^{\text{joint}}\) obtained from the joint formulation~\eqref{eq:joint_nonblind}.

 \item \textbf{Reconstruction error:} The mean squared error (MSE) between the reconstructed complex object $z$ and the ground truth $z^*$:

-\end{itemize} This distinction is essential because in ill-posed problems, a small residual may not imply a correct solution, due to the phenomenon of semi-convergence in the presence of noise \cite{10.5555/1805888}.
-It is worth noting that the fluorescence-only reconstruction recovers only the imaginary part of the image.
-Therefore, for a fair comparison, we evaluate the MSE of the imaginary component of the object when comparing the fluorescence, ptychography, and joint reconstruction results.
+\end{itemize} This distinction is essential because in ill-posed problems, a small residual may not imply a correct solution, due to the phenomenon of semi-convergence in the presence of noise \cite{10.5555/1805888}. { Here, the fluorescence-only reconstruction refers to the stand-alone solution of the XRF subproblem in Equation~\ref{eq:fluorescence}, i.e., a non-blind deconvolution with a known excitation PSF given by the probe intensity.
+Under the present simplified coupling, this reconstruction estimates only the attenuation-linked component used in the joint formulation (i.e., the imaginary part).
+Accordingly, the XRF-only baseline is compared only against this attenuation-linked quantity, rather than against the full complex object, since fluorescence data alone do not determine the ptychographic phase.
+For consistency, we therefore evaluate the mean squared error (MSE) of the imaginary component when comparing fluorescence, ptychography, and joint reconstruction results. }

 \paragraph{Stopping criterion} To ensure a fair comparison, all methods and cases run for \(100\) optimization steps.
 Final results report both loss and MSE at termination.